-Unusual heartburn or indigestion
+Persistent heartburn or indigestion

 It is normal to feel slight discomfort or pain sometimes after eating a large, fatty or spicy meal.
 But if you have heartburn (acid reflux) or indigestion a lot, or if it is particularly painful, then you should see your doctor.

 Appetite loss can happen for many different reasons.
 Speak to your doctor if you’ve noticed you’re not as hungry as usual and it’s not getting any better.

 Having a croaky voice or feeling hoarse can be common with colds.
 But a croaky or hoarse voice that hasn’t gone away should be checked out.

 It’s not unusual to feel out of breath every now and then.
 But if you notice that you’re feeling breathless more than usual or for a lot of the time, tell your doctor.

 Coughs are common with colds and some other health conditions.
 But if a cough doesn’t go away in a few weeks or gets worse, it could be a sign of cancer.